 Membership Criteria & Appointment Information

-- Greg Taylor, DoubleTree by Hilton/Aim Hospitality* - term ends 2019
+- Meghan Payne, DoubleTree by Hilton/Aim Hospitality - term ends 2021

 - By State law, Olympia's Lodging Tax Advisory Committee must have at least five (5) members consisting of: